 Pope Tawadros II leads the Christmas mass in the new Administrative Capital – Egypt Today

-CAIRO – 7 January 2018: Pope Tawadros II of Egypt's Coptic Orthodox Church led the first Orthodox Christmas mass ever at the new Nativity of Christ Cathedral in the New Administrative Capital on Saturday evening.
+CAIRO – 7 January 2018: Pope Tawadros II of Egypt's Coptic Orthodox Church delivered a speech on the occasion of the Orthodox Christmas celebrated for the first time at the new Nativity of Christ Cathedral in the New Administrative Capital on Saturday evening.

 Egyptian President Abdel Fatah al-Sisi and other top state officials witnessed the mass for the third time in a row.

 In January 2017, Sisi commissioned the construction of the country’s largest mosque and church in the New Administrative Capital to become symbols of coexistence and national unity.

 The Nativity of Christ Cathedral would be the largest church in the Middle East, with a capacity to accommodate 8,200 worshippers.